romeorizzi/TALight/README.md

 </details>

 ___
-In the following we assume that `~/TAlight` is the path to this TAlight repo as cloned on your system.
+In the following we assume that `~/TAlight` is the path to this TAlight repo as cloned on your system (<strong>if you are on Windows make sure to clone with the command `git clone https://github.com/romeorizzi/TAlight.git` launched from the git bash shell as explained above so that the symlinks present in the repo are dealt with correctly</strong>).
 Of course, you are free to rename it at your will or place it elsewhere as long as you interpret the following instructions accordingly (do not be afraid: moving/renaming the home folder of a repo on your local maching will not disconnect it from the original repo in the cloud, you can still update it with `git clone` ven if you hav changed its name in local).
 For example, if you use programs like Github Desktop to manage your git repositories, you are given to choose the location of the repo on your local machine.
 Please, feel free to place the repo folder according to your preferences or conventions.
 We will anyhow call it `~/TAlight` in the following instructions.
 Just replace `~/TAlight` with your path.
 E.g., `~/text` becomes `~/yourpath/text`.

 <strong>A note for Windows users</strong>